-The usage of cloud computing has long been a standard practice for businesses.
+The usage of cloud computing services has long been a standard practice for businesses.
 More and more companies harness the power of the software as a service (SaaS), platform as a service (PaaS), and infrastructure as a service (IaaS) models.
-Thus, they can save on hardware and protect their sensitive information from hacking and internal data theft.
+Thus, they can save on hardware and software needed for business processes or app development.

-In this article, we discuss the SaaS vs PaaS vs IaaS models and define their principal differences.
+In this article, we discuss the IaaS vs PaaS vs SaaS models and define their principal differences.
 What are the core parameters for comparison?
 They include primary characteristics, usage, the main benefits, and drawbacks.

 What is cloud computing?

 Basically, cloud computing means that on-demand computing services are delivered over the Internet on a pay-as-you-go basis.
-Simply put, this model allows storing and accessing data and apps on remote data centres.
+Simply put, this model allows storing and accessing data and apps in remote data centers.
 You no longer need to keep them on your hardware.

 What creates the demand for cloud computing?
 Grand View Research defines the following reasons for its popularity: